 Effective 1 January 2017, ASX became the Bank Bill Swap rate (BBSW) is administered by ASX Benchmarks Limited, an licenced benchmark administrator under the Corporatiions Act.
 In 2018, ASX introduced a new BBSW calculation methodology based on actual transactions in Bank Bills (Bills) and Negotiable Certificates of Deposit (NCDs).
 The Volume Weighted Average Price (VWAP) methodology will support the recommendation of the Council of Financial Regulators and is consistent with IOSCO Principles for Financial Benchmarks.

 In support of the new methodology, ASX in consultation with regulators and market participants active in the underlying market, has developed the BBSW Trade and Trade Reporting Guidelines.
 The guidelines are designed to provide clarity to participants on market practices to be followed when trading Bills and NCDs, to define trade reporting for the purpose of calculating a BBSW rate based on actual transactions and to meet regulatory requirements for Benchmark Administrators.
-Sections 1, 2 and 3 of the Guidelines come into effect on 4 December 2017 with the commencement of outright trading and the change to the maturity pool convention.
-The full BBSW Guidelines will come into effect in early 2018 with the commencement of trade reporting.
 The BBSW transition timeline outlines the key dates and activities occuring in late 2017 and early 2018.

 Access 24 hour delayed BBSW rates.